-.

 Dear Dr. Stopak,

-We would like to ask PNAS to consider publishing our attached paper, “Best Practices for Scientific Computing,” as a Perspectives piece.
+We are writing to ask PNAS to consider publishing our attached paper, “Best Practices for Scientific Computing”, as a Perspectives piece.

 Science in all disciplines increasingly relies on computational approaches.
-From modeling and simulation to data manipulation and analysis, scientists use computers as a core part of their research process [1].
-However, few scientists are aware of standard practices for developing computational approaches in a rigorous and efficient manner.
-This means that scientists spend far more time than necessary on the computational aspects of their research, resulting in less time spent focusing on the core scientific questions.
-It also means that scientific research is often not reproducible and often includes serious errors that can mislead the development of scientific ideas for years (high profile citations; and include a citation list at the end of the letter).
+From modeling and simulation to data manipulation and analysis, scientists use computers as a core part of their research process [1,2].
+However, few scientists are aware of good practices for developing and using software in a rigorous and efficient manner.
+As a result, their work is often not reproducible and can include serious errors that can mislead the development of scientific ideas for years (e.g, [3,4,5]).
+Just as importantly, the lack of good “lab skills” for computational work means that many researchers spend far more time than necessary doing simple things, and correspondingly less time on the core scientific questions.

-It is hard to overstate the broad transdisciplinary importance of the topic of reproducibility and correctness in research software.

-There have been a number of high profile retractions due to computational errors.
-These retractions, discussed in our paper, together with the growing recognition that computation is becoming inextricably intertwined with science, have triggered a number of recent editorials, commentary pieces, and reviews:

-Shining Light into Black Boxes (Science, 2012) [2]

-Computational science: ...Error (Nature, 2010) [3]

-A Scientist's Nightmare (Science, 2006) [4]

-Despite these commentaries, no one has actually described to scientists how to improve their computational approaches and what parts of software engineering “best practices” should be applied to computational science in order to improve reproducibility, correctness, and efficiency.

-In our paper – with authors from across basic science disciplines including physics, biology, math, and engineering – we outline a number of key software engineering practices that can improve computational science.
-We discuss the reasons for these approaches, and provide citations to scientific research supporting their use.
-Rather than provide a single set of absolutely required practices, we lay out when and why specific practices should be used, in the recognition that different approaches may be more valuable in some settings than in others.
+The growing recognition of these problems has triggered a flurry of editorials, commentary pieces, and reviews (e.g., [6,7,8]).
+However, none of these have explained what scientists should actually do, or which software engineering “best practices” would improve the reproducibility, correctness, and efficiency of their work.
+Our paper – written with authors from a broad range of disciplines including physics, biology, mathematics, and engineering – aims to fill that gap.
+We outline a number of key software engineering practices that can improve computational science, discuss the reasons for these approaches, and provide citations to scientific research supporting their use.
+Rather than provide a “one size fits all” prescription, we lay out when and why specific practices should be used.

 This manuscript has been specifically written to appeal to scientists and to demonstrate why these practices are important in the context of their research.
-While the manuscript may be somewhat atypical for a Perspectives piece, we believe that publication in a high profile, cross-disciplinary journal is crucial to improving this core aspect of scientific research, and we would be happy to adjust the format and language as needed.
-The longer format and open access options that PNAS offers would enable both greater depth and broader impact.
+While it may be somewhat atypical for a Perspectives piece, we believe that publication in a high profile, cross-disciplinary journal is crucial to improving this core aspect of scientific research, and we would be happy to adjust the format and language as needed.

-Several Members of the National Academy of Sciences have agreed to explicitly support the paper due to the critical need for improving computational practice in the sciences.
-This includes:
+Several Members of the National Academy of Sciences have agreed to support the paper, including:

-Rich Lenski (MSU)
+James Brown (University of New Mexico)

+Richard Lenski (Michigan State University)

-Paul Sternberg (Caltech)
+Paul Sternberg (California Institute of Technology)

-Jim Brown (UNM)

-Jim Tiedje (MSU)
+James M. Tiedje (Michigan State University)

-Rich Lenski is willing to serve as the Editorial Board member in charge of managing the review process.
+Prof. Lenski is willing to serve as the Editorial Board member in charge of managing the review process.

 As potential reviewers, we would suggest: